 Castrol Industrial is the only company that has a full product range that covers all of the industrial applications.
 We are providing products and service through super distributors to auto, heavy industry, machines, robotics, wind and power plants and we are successfully contributing lubricant solutions to various customers including the global OEM and local industrial manufacturers such as SKF, ZF, Schaeffler, Siemens, Vestas, Samsung, HMC and KIA.

 For more information about the lubricants business of bp Korea, visit www.castrolkorea.com.

 bp supplies LNG to Korea from its global LNG trading portfolio and invested LNG projects.
 Supplies are from various countries including the US, Trinidad and Tobago, Indonesia and Australia. bp has maintained close business relationships with gas and power utilities, refineries and petrochemical companies in Korea.

 bp has built many vessels including oil tankers, LNG carriers, drilling ships and offshore production facilities in Korean shipyards such as Hyundai Heavy Industries, Samsung Heavy Industries (SHI) and Daewoo Shipbuilding & Marine Engineering (DSME).
 Most recently, the construction of bp’s Mad Dog 2 Argos floating production unit was completed by SHI in 2021, and bp took deliveries of 6 Partnership class LNG carriers from DSME in 2019.

-BP Korea particularly focuses its support on education programmes for the local community.
+bp Korea particularly focuses its support on education program for the local community.